RamSailopal/YottaDB-Grafana-Plugin/README.md

  The field **YottaDB region** will dictate the YottaDB region to attain metrics for.
 Left blank, the region will be the default, **DEFAULT** region

  The **Number of records to attain** field will dictate how many records are "pulled" from the back end API server.
+Enter **all** for all available data.

  **NOTE - A higher count will effect performance**